 History of Sifnos

 From most historical writings, the Pelasgus first inhabited the island and then the Phoenicians, Kares, and Leleges.
 The Cretan King Minos then evicted these tribes from the island.
-The oldest trace that people lived on the island were found in the Neolithic times.
+The oldest trace that people lived on the island was found in the Neolithic times.
 From the archaeological finds, there was a small settlement in Kastro and also vestiges at the site of Agios Andreas.

-The island fell under the cultural and commercial domination of Minoans of Crete during the late Bronze Age.
-There was an explosion of Santorini in 1400BC, which demolished the main centers of the Minoans civilization.
+The island fell under the cultural and commercial domination of the Minoans of Crete during the late Bronze Age.
+There was an explosion of Santorini in 1400BC, which demolished the main centers of the Minoan civilization.
 This then gave the Mycenaeans to take control of the island and other islands in the area.
 You will not find numerous Mycenaean findings all over the island.